- Howard Zinnlegendary historian, author, professor, playwright and activist. His classic book is A People’s History of the United States.

 AMY GOODMAN: You learned when you were there on the ground many years later who had died?

 HOWARD ZINN: Well, I — you know, I spoke to people who had survived that and whose family members had died.
-And they were very bitter about the bombing, and you know, they attributed it to all sorts of things, the desire to try out a new weapon.
+And they were very bitter about the bombing.
+And, you know, they attributed it to all sorts of things, the desire to try out a new weapon.
 It’s amazing how many things are done in a war just to try out new weapons.
-You know, maybe the — one of the reasons for dropping the bombs on Hiroshima and Nagasaki were to see what this does to human beings.
+You know, maybe one of the reasons for dropping the bombs on Hiroshima and Nagasaki were to see what this does to human beings.
 Human beings become sacrifices in the desire to develop new military technology.
 And I think that was one of those instances.

 AMY GOODMAN: We’re talking to historian Howard Zinn, here in our firehouse studio in Chinatown, just blocks from where the towers of the World Trade Center once stood.
 You went to Vietnam, to North Vietnam, with Dan Berrigan?